the-technat/dotfiles/README.md

 ssh-add --apple-use-keychain ~/.ssh/id_gh
 ```

 And then delete the private key file from your computer.
+The public file must be kept to tell git and ssh which key we want to use.

 ### Interactive